UBC-MDS/DSCI-532_2025_24_police_killings/README.md

 ## Summary

-This project aims to develop an interactive data visualization dashboard that provides accessible, data-driven insights into police killings based on demographic, time, and geographic factors.
+This project aims to develop an interactive data visualization dashboard that provides accessible, data-driven insights into police killings in the United States.
+By leveraging demographic, temporal, and geographic data, the dashboard will enable users to explore trends, identify high-risk areas, and analyze correlations between various factors and police use of force.
 By visualizing trends over time, identifying high-risk locations, and analyzing correlations between demographic characteristics and police use of force, the dashboard will serve as a valuable tool for government officials, policymakers, and the general public.

-The goal is to raise awareness, inform policy changes, and support social justice organizations in advocating for better law enforcement training and accountability measures.
+The ultimate goal is to foster a deeper understanding of the issue, inform policy changes, and support advocacy efforts for law enforcement accountability and reform.
 This document serves as a hub to introduce the project, its purpose, and how you can get involved—whether as a user, contributor, or developer.
 Jump to one of the sections below and read on to learn more:

 -   [What are we doing?
 (And why?)](#what-are-we-doing)